mohammedAljadd/students-performance-prediction/README.md

     -Firstly, we will choose the number of neighbors, so we will choose the k=5.
-    -Next, we will calculate the Euclidean distance between the data points -By calculating the Euclidean distance we got the nearest neighbors, as three nearest neighbors in category A and two nearest neighbors in category B. Consider the below     image:
+    -Next, we will calculate the Euclidean distance between the data points -By calculating the Euclidean distance we got the nearest neighbors, as three nearest neighbors in category A and two nearest neighbors in category B.
+    Consider the image below:

    <img src = 'https://static.javatpoint.com/tutorial/machine-learning/images/k-nearest-neighbor-algorithm-for-machine-learning5.png' width='400cm'>